KennyO20123/ApiMadeEasy/README.md

 # Features

-Features source code, url links real components
+Features source code, url links and real components

 Mvp functionality avaliblity of serveral search options sections for display code

-Post-MVP: Add mutiple library to display api code ex React, Vue, Angular show api call for fetch call
+Post-MVP: Add mutiple libraries to display API code such as React and Vue which allows for an API call for fetch call

 Installation npm axios npm --